knpuniversity/stripe/knpu/ep2-subscriptions/upgrade-upcoming-invoice-process.md

 ## Charging Immediately for an Upgrade

-This feels weird to me.
+Honestly, this feels weird to me.
 So let's do something better: let's charge the customer *immediately* for the plan price change, and then let them pay for the normal, full-month renewal next month.
 This is totally possible to do.

 But that means, to show the user the amount they will be charged right now, we need to read the `amount_due` value and then *subtract* the full price of the plan,